KPN-CISO/AttackMatrix/matrices/README.md

-This is the default directory for storing matrices in JSON and parsed formats.
+This is the default directory for storing the JSON matrices and the cache..